-- Performed over 44 road repairs and in-house asphalt repairs, using approx. 100 tons of asphalt - Performed major base repair and in-house asphalt repairs on Ivystone Drive using approx. 160 tons of asphalt - Performed major base repairs and in-house asphalt repairs on Ticonderoga Blvd. using approx. 208 tons of asphalt - Repaired or rebuilt 17 inlets (as of September 2021) - Corrected ongoing stormwater issue at the intersection of North Reeds & Davenport.
-Installed 100' of 10" pipe.
-Removed problem organics.
-Covered with geo textile fabric.
-Created a swale to divert water from the road. - Replaced one 32' x 15" stormwater pipe in front of 19 Bryan Wynd - Replaced one 32' x 15" stormwater pipe at the intersection of Fox Chase & Rabbit Run - Repaired and resurfaced 3.39 miles of roadway - Responded to 900 PA One call tickets (as of September 2020) - Continuously performed roadside mowing throughout the Township - 16.9 miles - Mowed and maintained all Township owned facilities: - Parks; Municipal Authority pump stations, sewer plants, spray and drip fields, manholes and spray heads; Public Works garage; Township Building; covered bridge; and Upland Farms throughout the year, a total of 154.5 acres - Called out eight times for snow or ice removal and other storm related issues - Cleaned out approximately 1,950 inlets throughout the year - Performed street sweeping on approximately 238 lane miles - This includes street sweeping during the winter months to collect excess cinders to recycle and reuse during future storm events - At the completion of the winter season, street sweeping was performed to collect salt, cinders and debris - Street sweeping was also performed at various times throughout the year to clean out storm drains and to collect leaves and other miscellaneous debris - Managed trash and recycling totter program - Delivered trash and recycling totters to approximately 100 newly constructed homes (as of September 2021) - Repaired or replaced approximately 83 trash and recycling totters that were damaged (as of September 2021) - Swapped out approximately forty 64-gallon Recycling totters with larger 96-gallon and delivered thirteen additional recycling totters to increase recycling in the Township (as of September 2021) - Worked with the Township Secretary to prepare bid contracts for road milling and resurfacing, line painting, various road materials and snow removal - Repaired and replaced 35 signs that were not up to MUTCD standards - Performed intersection trimming to allow for sight distance - Tree trimming along streets to accommodate plow vehicles, delivery trucks, school busses, and trash trucks - Performed 34 State inspections and over 90 repair and maintenance services on Township owned vehicles and equipment
+- Performed over 50 road repairs and in-house asphalt repairs, using approx. 231 tons of asphalt - Performed major base repairs and in-house asphalt repairs on Ticonderoga Blvd. using approx. 150 tons of asphalt - Installed ADA ramps along the Park Road walking trail, added crosswalks, delineators and more pedestrian crossing signs on Park Road to make it safer for the residents - Repaired or rebuilt 32 inlets (as of September 2022) - Replaced one 30' x 12" stormwater pipe on West Township Line Road - Repaired sinkholes on Dorothy Lane and Christine Drive. - Repaired and resurfaced 1.44 miles of roadway - Responded to 650 PA One call tickets (as of September 2022) - Cleaned out pipe crossings throughout the township - Used the Sweeper truck to vac out clogged inlets and stormwater pipes throughout the township - Continuously performed roadside mowing throughout the Township - 16.9 miles - Mowed and maintained all Township owned facilities: - Parks; Municipal Authority pump stations, sewer plants, spray and drip fields, manholes and spray heads; Public Works garage; Township Building; covered bridge; and Upland Farms throughout the year, a total of 154.5 acres - Called out eleven times for snow and ice removal - Called out over a dozen times for other storm related issues e.g. flooding and trees blocking the roadway - Paved the driveway of the Dorian Court Sewer Plant - Cut down several dead trees on township owned properties and coordinated the removal of over 38 dead trees and installation of new trees on the Milford Road property - Assisted the UUT Police Department with traffic control on multiple occasions - Cleaned out approximately 2,000 inlets throughout the year - Performed street sweeping on approximately 238 lane miles - This includes street sweeping during the winter months to collect excess cinders to recycle and reuse during future storm events - At the completion of the winter season, street sweeping was performed to collect salt, cinders and debris - Street sweeping was also performed at various times throughout the year to clean out storm drains and to collect leaves and other miscellaneous debris - Approximately 153 tons of street sweepings were collected and taken to the landfill between April and May 2022 - Managed trash and recycling totter program - Delivered trash and recycling toters to approximately 102 newly constructed homes (as of September 2022) - Repaired or replaced approximately 95 trash and recycling toters that were damaged (as of September 2022) - Swapped out approximately fifteen 64-gallon Recycling toters with larger 96-gallon and delivered eight additional recycling toters to increase recycling in the Township (as of September 2022) - Worked with the Township Secretary to prepare bid contracts for road milling and resurfacing, line painting, various road materials and snow removal

+- Worked through the interview process for one replacement roadworker employee, and one new employee supporting the Water Resource Protection Fund - Helped with set-up, break-down and traffic control at the annual UUT Block Party - Repaired and replaced 80 signs that were not up to MUTCD standards - Performed intersection trimming to allow for sight distance - Tree trimming along streets to accommodate plow vehicles, delivery trucks, school busses, and trash trucks - Performed 34 State inspections and over 100 repair and maintenance services on Township owned vehicles and equipment